ivan-aidun/ivan-aidun.github.io/docs/other-writing.markdown

 <summary title="Click to expand">
 <h4><u>Notes on Algebra</u></h4>
 </summary>
 From 2022-2024 I have been the instructor of the Algebra SEP (Summer Enhancement Program) at UW—Madison.
-You can read more about the SEP <a href="https://wiki.math.wisc.edu/index.php/Summer_Enhancement_Program">here</a>.
+You can read more about the SEP <a class="page-link" href="https://wiki.math.wisc.edu/index.php/Summer_Enhancement_Program">here</a>.
 In Summer 2024, as part of my SEP materials, I wrote a series of expository notes on various topics in graduate-level algebra.
 The notes are not intended to be read front-to-back, but rather with the intention that if the reader is facing an unfamiliar topic for the first time (say, tensor products), they can navigate to that section and find a short, conversational introduction, along with example problems, many of which are drawn from or oriented towards problems that have appeared on past Algebra Qualifying Exams at UW.
 <ul>
 <li><a class="page-link" href="/files/other-writing/SEP-2024/SEP_2024_LA_basics.pdf" download>Basic Linear Algebra</a></li>
 <li> <a class="page-link" href="/files/other-writing/SEP-2024/SEP_2024_LA_adv.pdf" download>Advanced Linear Algebra</a></li>